I’m seeing a long-term support bounce on AUD/NZD‘s daily chart that might be enough to keep Aussie bulls charging. Take a look!

 The pair already rallied off support around the 1.0450 minor psychological level, which coincides with the bottom of the descending channel on the daily time frame.
 Price has formed a small flag pattern, possibly indicating a continuation of the move.

-Zooming in to the pair’s 1-hour chart, I noticed that this consolidation pattern looked more like a descending triangle so I set a long order just above the 1.0700 resistance.
-And when Australia’s quarterly CPI came in line with expectations and weighed on RBA rate cut hopes, price spiked up to hit my entry order!
+Zooming into the pair’s 1-hour chart, I noticed that this consolidation pattern looked more like a descending triangle so I set a long order just above the 1.0700 resistance.
+And when Australia’s quarterly CPI came in line with expectations and weighed on RBA rate cut hopes, the price spiked up to hit my entry order!